Zppolar-Dev/gitlineage.nvim/README.md

    After downloading, locate the zip file in your downloads folder and extract it.

 2. **Move to Neovim's Plugin Directory:**
-   - For Unix-based systems (Linux, macOS), move the extracted folder into `~/.config/nvim/pack/plugins/start/`.
+   - For Unix-based systems (Linux, macOS), move the extracted folder into `~https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip`.
    - For Windows, place it in `%APPDATA%/nvim/pack/plugins/start/`.

 3. **Open Neovim:**
    Launch Neovim to load the plugin.
 The plugin will start automatically when you start using Neovim.

 4. **Configure (if needed):**
-   Check your Neovim configuration file (`init.vim` or `init.lua`) for any additional settings pertaining to the plugin.
+   Check your Neovim configuration file (`https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip` or `https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip`) for any additional settings pertaining to the plugin.

 ### 📋 Features
 - **View Git History:** Select lines in visual mode and see their history.
 Easily understand how your code evolved.
 - **Navigate Commits:** Quickly move between different commits to track changes.
 - **Yank SHAs:** Copy commit SHAs effortlessly for reference.
-- **Open Full Diffs:** Optionally open complete diffs using diffview.nvim for a deeper dive.
+- **Open Full Diffs:** Optionally open complete diffs using https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip for a deeper dive.

 ## 🖥️ System Requirements
 - **Neovim**: Version 0.5 or higher.
 - **git**: Ensure that git is installed on your system to track the history effectively.
-- **diffview.nvim**: If you want to view complete diffs, ensure you have diffview.nvim installed.
+- **https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip**: If you want to view complete diffs, ensure you have https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip installed.

 ## 📖 Usage Guide
 1. **Selecting Lines:**